boltops-tools/terraspace-docs/_docs/learn/azure/configure.md

 ## Example

-When you run `az login` you'll be greeted with instructions to open up a webpage entire the provided device token id.
+When you run `az login` you'll be greeted with instructions to open up a webpage and enter the provided device token id.

     $ az login
     To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code EXAMPLE12 to authenticate.